davejfish/b-board/README.md

 ## add start and finish with count to the db query to limit items shown

-## add query params to homepage to see if user clicked create a post, send to post instead of back home
+## create filter component, run in display see if it handles the parameters

 ## create post stretch goal same as above goal???